 Foreword

-This OD 003-2 sets out the Assessment Procedures for IECEx acceptance of Candidate Accepted Certification Bodies (ExCBs) and Ex Testing Laboratories (ExTLs) operating in the IECEx Certified Equipment Scheme.
+This OD 003-2 sets out the Assessment Procedures for IECEx acceptance of Applicant Ex Certification Bodies (ExCBs), Ex Testing Laboratories (ExTLs) and Additional Testing Facilities (ATFs) operating in the IECEx Certified Equipment Scheme.

-The Revised Edition is prepared to accommodate changes arising from the 2016 Umhlanga ExMC meeting.
-It also includes changes proposed by ExMCWG4 which take into account discussions at its 2017 meeting.
+The Revised Edition is prepared to accommodate changes arising from the 2019 Dubai ExMC meeting.
+It also includes changes proposed by ExAG which take into account discussions at its 2020 meeting.

-This Part 2 supplements IECEx OD 003-1 Assessment Procedures for IECEx acceptance of Candidate Accepted Certification Bodies (ExCBs) and Ex Testing Laboratories (ExTLs) – Part 1: Appointment and Surveillance of IECEx appointed Assessors and supersedes OD 003-2 Edition 1.0 where the following major changes are included and indicated by red margin bars:
+This Part 2 supplements IECEx OD 003-1 Assessment Procedures for IECEx acceptance of Applicant Ex Certification Bodies (ExCBs), Ex Testing Laboratories (ExTLs) and Additional Testing Facilities (ATFs) – Part 1: Appointment and Surveillance of IECEx appointed Assessors and supersedes OD 003-2 Edition 3.0 where the following major changes are included and indicated by red margin bars:

-Replacement of references to ISO /IEC Guide 65 with ISO / IEC 17065.
+IECEx SecretariatAddition of ATFs throughout.

-Replacement of references to IECEx OD 022 with OD 422
+Revised title of IECEx OD 032 throughout.

-General replacement of “ExMC Secretary” with “IECEx Secretary” to reflect the content of IECEx 02.
+Revised step 6 of Clause 1.2 to reflect that the IECEx pool of Assessors are approved by ExAG.

-Replacement of references to IECEx OD 005 with ISO/IEC 80079-34 in accordance with ExTAG/247A/Inf.

-Addition of details of assessor fees for mid-term assessments as supplementary to those already defined in IECEx OD 019.

-Replacement of previous two assessment report forms previously provided as Annex A and Annex B (one for ExCBs and another for ExTLs which are now replaced by the single form prepared by the WG4)

-Introduction of Section 5 on auditing of the assessment process

-Requirement where feasible to use peer lead assessor for initial assessment

-Clarification of planning for assessments where quality documents not in English

-Clarification of the terms 'issue' and 'non-compliance'

-Change of TGDs to TCDs

-Addition of a new Annex A for Application review reports for applications to join IECEx 02 Scheme
+Revised step 8 to add requirement that a representative of the ExCB shall be present at assessments for ExTLs that are not part of the same organization.

+Revised step 8 to add requirement that a representative of the supervising ExTL shall be present at assessments for ATFs that are not part of the same organization.

+Revised step 16 to refer to IEC CA 01.

+Replaced term ‘candidate’ with ‘applicant’ throughout.

+Replaced term ‘IECEx Secretary’ with ‘IECEx Secretariat’ throughout.

+Moved some responsibilities from IECEx Chairman to ExAG Convener and ExAG Deputy Convener.

+Clarified Clause 3.1 that the mid-term surveillance of ExTLs is considered to cover all ATFs under their responsibility.

+Clarified Clause 3.3 that the mid-term surveillance is conducted at the ExCB premises and that when the ExCB and ExTL are not part of the same organization that it may be necessary to conduct a separate mid-term surveillance at the ExTL if the records at the ExCB are incomplete.

+Added new requirement in Clause 3.4.1 for those situations where the assessment team from the initial assessment recommends that a new ExCB has a mid-term surveillance conducted sooner than the normal 2.5 year cycle.

+Moved existing pre-assessment information to new Section 4.

+INTERNATIONAL ELECTROTECHNICAL COMMISSION

+____________

+IECEx Operational Document 003-2

+Assessment Procedures for IECEx acceptance of Applicant Ex Certification Bodies (ExCBs), Ex Testing Laboratories (ExTLs) and Additional Testing Facilities (ATFs)

+Part 2: Assessment, surveillance assessment and re-assessment of ExCBs and ExTLs operating in the IECEx 02, IECEx Certified Equipment Scheme

 Introduction

-This OD details the assessment procedures established by the IECEx System's Management Committee, ExMC, for the purpose of ensuring a thorough assessment of candidate and existing ExCBs and ExTLs operating in the IECEx Certified Equipment Scheme.
+This OD details the assessment procedures established by the IECEx System's Management Committee, ExMC, for the purpose of ensuring a thorough assessment of applicant and existing ExCBs, ExTLs and ATFs operating in the IECEx Certified Equipment Scheme.
 The principal aim of these procedures is to instil international confidence of manufacturers, users and regulators in the bodies’ competence and capabilities for performing testing and certification of Ex equipment.

 NOTE Operational Documents exist covering the assessment and surveillance of ExCBs operating in the IECEx Certified Service Facility and IECEx Certificate of Personal Competency Schemes and available from the IECEx website www.iecex.com .